Don’t overpay for gas in Camden: Analysis shows most expensive station - News Break

 Don’t overpay for gas in Camden: Analysis shows most expensive station

-(CAMDEN, TN) Gas prices vary across the Camden area, with some registering significantly above the average.
+(CAMDEN, AR) Gas prices vary across the Camden area, with some registering significantly above the average.

-If you choose the most expensive station in the area, you could be paying as much as an extra $0.01 per gallon, according to an analysis by GasBuddy Sunday.
+Depending on where you fill up, you could be losing as much as $0.17 per gallon, according to an analysis by GasBuddy on Sunday.

-According to GasBuddy’s data, gas prices in the Camden area ranged from $2.88 per gallon to $2.89, with an average price of $2.89 for regular.
+According to GasBuddy, the average price in the Camden area was $2.83 per gallon - but stations varied widely, with prices from $2.72 to $2.89 per gallon for regular.

-As of Sunday, the most expensive gas in the Camden area appeared to be at Eagle, at 119 W Main St.
+As of Sunday, the most expensive gas in the Camden area appeared to be at Valero, at 100 Goodgame St.

-If you’re hunting for a bargain, a great place to start is by steering clear of the most expensive stations in the city.
-Check out this list, starting with the most expensive as of 05:49 PM, Tuesday:
+If you want to save, check out this list of stations in the city, from most expensive to least as of 06:02 PM, Tuesday:

 |Regular